-Inventory specialists can take data analysis functionality to a whole new level through inventory optimization tools and enterprise software such as Sage 300 and Sage X3.
+Inventory specialists can take data analysis functionality to a whole new level through inventory optimization tools and enterprise software such as Sage 300cloud (formerly known as Sage 300) and Sage EM (formerly known as Sage X3).
 These inventory optimization systems provide graphics that can illustrate the combined data from all departments.
 The graphics can be used to analyze, diagnose, and identify seasonal demand shifts, order patterns, likely stock-out dates, lost sales, excess orders, unsellable items, price reduction patterns, and patterns of production downtime.

 Best-in-class organizations use enterprise software and inventory optimization capabilities to analyze inventory data to forecast demand with greater accuracy and faster speed.
 Through this, the system can recommend optimal inventory levels for sales availability.
 It can take into account possible stock-out and overage risks giving managers the advance warning needed to take care of stock levels when they are becoming too high or too low.

 Managers need to know what is happening with inventory in order to best respond.
 Inventory optimization tools included in enterprise software make this easy through recommendations for optimal restocking schedules, as well as automated ordering and re-ordering.
 In addition to helping find and act on trends, the tools can also help alert managers of exceptions to these trends so they can react to them.
 Through integration with enterprise software such as Sage 300cloud (formerly known as Sage 300) or Sage EM (formerly known as Sage X3), the tools communicate across departments and even outside of the organization using actionable intelligence.
 This enables informed decisions about recommended stock levels, replenishment schedules, automated orders, and exception alerts.